majumds1/PySCES/README.md

  7) Verify that the cavity and no_cavity input seeds match
  8) Submit trajectories : bash submit.sh [submits a bych of slurm jobs]

  Note : Make sure to modify the trajectory numbers in all scripts according to your requirements.
+For restart, change the integrator in restart.json to 'rk4'